Skip to content

 Before getting started, the city researched solutions being applied elsewhere (such as those in the bee smart city database) to generate a best practice guide, which was completed in 2016.
 Public debate was organized through the city’s Ministry of Communications to engage Alba Iulia’s citizens – including all stakeholders across business, academia, and the general public – in the decision-making process.
 The guide paints a picture of how the city’s people think a smart Romanian city should look by 2020, as well as offering proposals on how to make it happen.

-Its ongoing plans involve building its higher education and ICT industry, and developing better healthcare, education, and mobility solutions for its citizens through the use of integrated smart technologies.
+Its ongoing plans involve building its higher education and ICT industry as well as developing better healthcare, education, and mobility solutions for its citizens through the use of integrated smart technologies.

 Networking Alba Iulia for Smarter Living

 The city’s new connectivity goes beyond encouraging tourism: as an early step toward the reduction of pollution and to inform environmental policies, solar-powered sensors installed through a partnership between the Romanian Direct One and Syswin Solutions now monitor Alba Iulia’s air quality by capturing data on eight top pollutants and correlating this with related environmental factors.
-The information is being made available to citizens as an indicator of the impact of their activities, and can be viewed in real time or as a report showing the evolution of particular variables.
-With a view to making Alba Iulia generally more sustainable, this IoT network (LoRaWAN) includes 150 further sensors providing information on the city’s usage of lighting, power and water systems, leading to a range of resource- and cost-saving measures that are already being implemented.
+The information is being made available to citizens as an indicator of the impact of their activities and can be viewed in real-time or as a report showing the evolution of particular variables.
+Intending to make Alba Iulia generally more sustainable, this IoT network (LoRaWAN) includes 150 further sensors providing information on the city’s usage of lighting, power and water systems, leading to a range of resource- and cost-saving measures that are already being implemented.

 Renovating Alba Iulia and the Creation of a Digital City